balderdashy/sails-docs/anatomy/myApp/config/env/env.md

 # myApp/config/env
 ### Purpose
-This folder contains various environment settings such as API keys or remote database passwords.
-The environment file used is determined by the environment Sails is going to be running in.
-Sails loads environments settings into the `sails.config.environment` global object.
-To switch between different environments, see the [Sails CLI docs](http://sailsjs.org/documentation/reference/cli/sailslift.html).
+This folder contains various environment-specific settings such as API keys or remote database passwords.
+Depending on the environment Sails is lifted in, the appropriate configuration file in this folder will load.
+To read more about environent-specific config in Sails, see [**Concepts > Configuration**](http://sailsjs.org/documentation/concepts/configuration#?environmentspecific-files-config-env).

 <docmeta name="displayName" value="env">